JocaPC/jquery-view-engine/docs/form.md

 **[JOVN](../README.md)** has a **view()** function that will automatically match the properties in JavaScript object (*Name* and *Address* in this example) to the form elements by **id** or **name** attributes.

 #Complex example

-In this example, we will load more complex form with input, textare, select list, and radio button elements.
+In this example, we will load more complex form with input, textarea, select list, and radio button elements.
 We will load two objects into this form:
- - One array that represents a list of options that will be dynamically populated,
+ - One array that represents a list of options that will be dynamically populated into *#Region* select list,
  - One object that will be loaded into elements of the form.

-First, we need to put a plain HTML code in a HTML page that represents an empty form that you want to show:
+First, we need to put a plain HTML code in a HTML page that represents an empty form that we want to show:

 ```html
 <form id="companyForm" method="post">